arrowtype/agl-naming-script/README.md

 # Set Production Names

-A script to run through UFOs and apply production names to glyphs, in order to ensure they work well in PDFs, PostScript printing, etc.
+A script to run through UFOs and determine production names for glyphs, which are necessary in order to ensure they work well in PDFs, PostScript printing, etc..

+Once the appropriate production names are determined, they are then saved in the `font.lib` key `public.postscriptNames`.
+This lib key is then used by FontMake to apply production names to glyphs, but the glyphs keep their “working names” in the UFO.

 The AGL (Adobe Glyph List) Specification provides a list of acceptable names for glyphs, which are needed for some contexts.
 This includes:
 - Easy-to-read names for Latin